-Unique Landscapes has many different ways of creating a covered patio to assist in managing the Arizona sun.
-As licensed general contractors in Phoenix, we are one of the only landscape and pool companies that can legally build one of the structures with one of our custom Phoenix landscape pool projects.
+Unique Companies has many different ways of creating a covered patio to assist in managing the Arizona sun.
+As licensed general contractors, we are one of the only landscape and pool companies that can legally build one of the structures with one of our custom landscape pool projects.
 We have many different types of structures available but the most popular are the pergola or a Ramada/gazebo.

 Many of our clients have different terms used for these outside structures – here are Unique’s definitions and how they correlate with the dictionary definitions:

 Dictionary: An open or semi enclosed shelter roofed with brush or branches, designed especially to provide shade.
 B. An open porch or breezeway.

 Unique’s Terminology: An outdoor shade structure with a covered fully-enclosed roof, generally matching the architecture and materials used in existing house structure.
 A Ramada generally has 4 supporting columns or posts, with open sides.

 Pergola – [pur-guh-luh]

 Dictionary: An arbor formed of horizontal trellis work supported on columns or posts, over which vines or other plants are trained.